superphy/version-1/Manuscript/bmc_microbiology/superphy_bmc_article.md

 sub-groups within *E. coli*, the number of species-specific markers would likely have increased.

-The results shown in Table [tab:specific~d~istribution] were filtered based on the distribution among these 19 genomes to identify genomic regions present in only the *E. coli* genomes, resulting in 33 candidates; the raw data table is available at
+The results shown in Table 2 were filtered based on the distribution among these 19 genomes to identify genomic regions present in only the *E. coli* genomes, resulting in 33 candidates; the raw data table is available at